Colourful Theme Naming

 - In Domina, Akane and her sisters all have color names: Midori (green), Shiro (white), Murasaki (violet), and Akane (red).
 The trend apparently started with Midori: Despite being pure-blooded Japanese, she has green eyes, which are extremely rare.
 It seems like the rest were just named to fit the theme.

 - The vast majority of Super Sentai shows feature color-based codenames for its heroes, to the point that it's easier to name the handful of exceptions where they don't use color-based codenames (which are J.A.K.Q.
-Dengekitai, Battle Fever J, Taiyou Sentai Sun Vulcan, Dengeki Sentai Changeman, Kyoryu Sentai Zyuranger and Gosei Sentai Dairanger).
+Dengekitai, Battle Fever J, Taiyou Sentai Sun Vulcan, Dengeki Sentai Changeman, Kyoryu Sentai Zyuranger, Gosei Sentai Dairanger) and Ressha Sentai Tokkyuger.

 - Blues Clues has the title character, who in a subversion of color-related norms is female.
 Several other animal characters are also named for their colors, such as the puppies Magenta and Green, and kittens Orange and Periwinkle.